openaps/AndroidAPSdocs/docs/EN/make-a-PR.md

 ### multi level list

-You can insert lists in lists by indenting the nect level with 4 more spaces to the right than the one before.
+You can insert lists in lists by indenting the next level with 4 more spaces to the right than the one before.

 ```
 1. first